webprofusion/certify-docs/docs/faq.md

 *You are encouraged to test out the software yourself as an evaluation before purchasing as not all usage scenarios will be supported.*

 ### What do I need to know about the certificates this app provides?
-Certificates are issued by the Certificate Authority (Let's Encrypt) and various limitations apply including:
+Certificates are issued by the Certificate Authority (the default is Let's Encrypt) and various limitations apply including:
 - Let's Encrypt certificates are limited to a 90 day expiry (which is why auto-renewal is very important).
 - Let's Encrypt support up to 100 domains per certificate.
 - Rate Limits apply when talking to the ACME/Let's Encrypt ACME API (number of certificates issued per week etc) https://letsencrypt.org/docs/rate-limits/